 - Successful negotiation for transfer of Brownfield redevelopment tax credits provided under Michigan law to foreclosing financial institution.

 Many members of our Brownfields and Environmental Transactional Diligence Group have organized, written for, and spoken at a number of Brownfields and remediation seminars with U.S. EPA, state agencies, and trade associations, including the Mid-Western Environmental Consultants Association and various chambers of commerce.
-Importantly, one of our environmental attorneys, Tim Haley, also has ongoing participation in drafting and approving ASTM standards relating to environmental due diligence, including the ASTM E 1527 - Phase I Environmental Site Assessments, ASTM E - 1900 Phase II Environmental Site Assessments, ASTM E 2790 - Standard Guide for Identifying and Complying with Continuing Obligations (for CERCLA liability protections), among others.
+Importantly, one of our environmental attorneys participated in drafting and approving ASTM standards relating to environmental due diligence, including the ASTM E 1527 - Phase I Environmental Site Assessments, ASTM E - 1900 Phase II Environmental Site Assessments, ASTM E 2790 - Standard Guide for Identifying and Complying with Continuing Obligations (for CERCLA liability protections), among others.